3 Empire and Jim Crow

 Editorial cartoon from after USA conquest of the Philippines, 1902.

-Although the United States had a long history of international economic, military, and cultural engagement the Spanish-American and Philippine-American Wars (1898–1902) marked a crucial turning point in American interventions abroad.
-In pursuing war with Spain, and then engaging in counterrevolutionary conflict in the Philippines, the United States expanded the scope and strength of its global reach.
+After this long history of international economic, missionary, and cultural engagement, the Spanish-American and Philippine-American Wars (1898–1902) marked a crucial turning point in American interventions abroad.
+In a war with Spain and then in a counterrevolutionary conflict in the Philippines, the United States expanded its global reach.
 Over the next two decades, the United States would become increasingly involved in international politics, particularly in Latin America.
-These new conflicts and ensuing territorial problems forced Americans to confront the ideological elements of imperialism.
+New conflicts and territorial problems forced Americans to confront the ideological elements of imperialism.
 Should the United States act as an empire?
-Or were foreign interventions and the taking of territory antithetical to its founding democratic ideals?
-What exactly would be the relationship between the United States and its territories?
-And could colonial subjects be successfully and safely incorporated into the body politic as American citizens?
+Or were foreign interventions and taking territory antithetical to its founding democratic ideals?
+What exactly would be the relationship between the United States and the territories it acquired?
+Could colonial subjects be successfully and safely transformed into American citizens?
 The Spanish-American and Philippine-American Wars brought these questions, which had always lurked behind discussions of American expansion, out into the open.

-In 1898, Americans turned their attention southward to problems plaguing their neighbor Cuba.
-The island’s latest uprising against the Spanish Empire had begun in 1895.
-By the winter of 1898, in an attempt to crush the uprising, the Spanish had begun a policy of re-concentration, forcing Cubans living in certain cities to relocate en masse to military camps.
+In 1898, Americans turned their attention southward to Cuba.
+The island’s revolution against the Spanish Empire had begun in 1895.
+By the winter of 1898, the Spanish had begun forcing Cubans living in certain cities to relocate to concentration camps.
 Prominent newspaper publishers sensationalized Spanish atrocities.
-While the U.S. government proclaimed a wish to avoid armed conflict with Spain, President McKinley ordered the battleship Maine to Cuba in January 1898.
-After about two weeks in Havana harbor, a titanic explosion tore open the ship and sent it to the bottom of the ocean.
-Three quarters of the ship’s 354 occupants died.
+While the U.S. government announced its wish to avoid armed conflict with Spain, President McKinley ordered the battleship Maine to Cuba in January 1898.
+After about two weeks in Havana harbor, a titanic explosion tore open the ship and killed three quarters of the crew of 354.
 A naval board of inquiry immediately began an investigation, but the loudest Americans had already decided that Spanish treachery was to blame.
-Capitalizing on the outrage, “yellow journals” such as William Randolph Hearst’s New York Journal called for war with Spain.
+Capitalizing on the outrage, newspapers such as William Randolph Hearst’s New York Journal called for war with Spain.
 Congress officially declared war on April 25.

 "Remember the Maine!
 And Don't Forget the Starving Cubans!"